pymc-devs/pymc-resources/Rethinking_2/README.md

 All contributions are welcome!

-Feel free to send PR to fix errors, improve the code, or make comments that could help users of this repository and readers of the book.
+Feel free to send PRs to fix errors, improve the code, or make comments that could help users of this repository and readers of the book.
+When submitting PRs, please make sure the notebooks are formatted according to the [PyMC NB style guide](https://github.com/pymc-devs/pymc3/wiki/PyMC's-Jupyter-Notebook-Style).

 You can also join the discussion on [Gitter](https://gitter.im/Statistical-Rethinking-with-Python-and-PyMC3/Lobby).